GiftMk/github-app-template/README.md

 Deploy to your platform of choice (e.g., AWS Lambda) and provide the same environment variables.
 Be sure to include the private key.

-Set the webhook URL to the public URL of your deployed server.
+Set the GitHub webhook URL to the public URL of your deployed server.

 ## Tooling 🧰
 - TypeScript